stelligent/cfn_nag/README.md

 cfn_nag_scan --input-path <path to cloudformation json>
 ```

 The path can be a directory or a particular template.
-If it is a directory, all \*.json, \*.template, \*.yml and \*.yaml files underneath
+If it is a directory, all `.json,` `.template`, `.yml` and `.yaml` files will be processed, including recursing into subdirectories.
-there recursively will be processed.

 The default output format is free-form text, but json output can be selected with the `--output-format json` flag.